Arihant25/beginner-python-projects/README.md

 - days-in-month - Shows the number of days in a given month in a particular year
 - calculator - Calculates, obviously
 - blackjack - The popular card game black jack, now in the comfort of your terminal
+- guess-the-number - A better version of guessing-game